YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data_from_Notion.md

 # Sync Data from Notion

-Dify datasets support importing from Notion and setting up **synchronization** so that data updates in Notion are automatically synced to Dify.
+AgentBuilder datasets support importing from Notion and setting up **synchronization** so that data updates in Notion are automatically synced to AgentBuilder.

 ## Authorization Verification